Zuehlke/software-engineering-corner/drafts/compound-components.md

 };
 ```

 3. Create child components.
 In our case, we have two levels of child components.
 The first level includes the component that opens the dialog (mostly a button) and the dialog itself.
-The second level is all children of the dialog, like the content or the footer.
+The second level includes all children of the dialog, like the content or the footer.

 Our first child component is the Open component.
 We add the open action to the child of that component, so the caller only needs to define a UI element that should open the dialog, the open action itself will be triggered by the Open component.